taikoxyz/taiko-mono/packages/website/public/b/DESIGN.md

 ### Block Hash Availability

-Each L2 block shall bring the latest known L1 block’s number and hash to L2 and make them available for L2 DApps.
+Each L2 block shall bring the last known L1 block’s number and hash to L2 and make them available for L2 DApps.
 The L1 block’s number must not be smaller than the one brought to L2 by the parent L2 block.

 The latest finalized L2 block's block hash, block number, and state root are brought to L1 and made available for L1 DApps.